ArmyAntSEC/GGGT/MMMT_eng_raw.md

 ## Granny's Great-granny , Viscountess A

-You were born into a poor farmer’s family in Småland on the Swedish countryside in 1833.
-You always had an appetite for the good things in life so when your brother got the opportunity to go down to the shipyard in Lübeck in Germany and work there, you followed him to get a chance to see the world.
+You were born into a poor farmer’s family in Småland on the Swedish countryside in 1833, but you always had an appetite for the good things in life.
+When your brother got the opportunity to go down to the shipyard in Lübeck in Germany and work there, you followed him to get a chance to see the world.

 Once in Lübeck, you managed to get a job in the kitchen of a lesser noble family, which was not quite the glamour you were looking for.
-With some charm and one or two not quite moral acts, you managed to rise to the position of chambermaid which was somewhat more to your tastes.
+With some charm and one or two somewhat less than moral acts, you managed to rise to the position of chambermaid which was more to your taste.

 Because of local unrest, the family you worked for with had do depart to America on short notice.
 You stayed behind to pack up the last of the possessions.
 But rather than accompany the luggage across the ocean you put a sum of money, some jewels, and a fantastic Tiara in your pocket and disappeared.